limbernie/limbernie.github.io/_posts/2018-08-15-rotating-fortress-1.0.1-walkthrough.md

 ![One-Way Shell](/assets/images/posts/rotating-fortress-1.0.1-walkthrough/5796446b.png)

 The **ZEUS' 1-WAY SHELL** has a weakness—it allows the use of subshell.
-To bypass the restricted it, I transferred a reverse shell over to `/tmp/rev` with `wget` running in the subshell.
+To bypass it, I transferred a reverse shell over to `/tmp/rev` with `wget` running in the subshell.
 Over at my machine, I hosted a reverse shell (generated with `msfvenom`) with the Python **SimpleHTTPServer** module.
 Here's what I did.

 First, I use the following `msfvenom` options to generate the reverse shell on my machine.